WPP Interim Results 2009

 Summary of Results

-Reportable revenue was up 14.3% at £3.339 billion.
-Revenue on a constant currency basis, was up 8.1% compared with last year, chiefly reflecting the strength of the Euro against the £ sterling in the first six months.
-As a number of our competitors report in US dollars and inter-currency comparisons are difficult to make, Appendix 2 shows WPP’s interim results in reportable US dollars.
-This shows that US dollar reportable revenues were up 14.4% to $6.595 billion, headline profits up 18.2% to $895.8 million and diluted headline earnings per share up 21.1% to 43.6¢.
-Further analysis is included in Appendix 2.
+Reportable revenue was up 28.4% at £4.289 billion.
+Revenue on a constant currency basis, was up 8.6% compared with last year, chiefly reflecting the weakness of the pound sterling against the US dollar and Euro.
+As a number of our competitors report in US dollars and inter-currency comparisons are difficult, Appendix 2 shows WPP’s interim results in reportable US dollars.

-On a like-for-like basis, which excludes the impact of acquisitions and currency, revenues were up 4.3% in the first half.
+On a like-for-like basis, which excludes the impact of acquisitions and currency, revenues were down 8.3% in the first half, with gross margin down less at 7.8%.

-Net finance costs (excluding the revaluation of financial instruments) were £64.3 million compared with £45.1 million in 2007, an increase of £19.2 million, reflecting higher levels of net debt as a result of net acquisition investments and share repurchases over the previous twelve months.
+Net finance costs (excluding the revaluation of financial instruments) were £90.0 million, compared with £64.3 million in 2008, an increase of £25.7 million, reflecting higher levels of net debt as a result of the net acquisition cost of TNS and other smaller acquisitions and debt acquired on the acquisition of TNS.

-Headline profit before tax was up 15.1% to £389.1 million from £338.0 million or up 4.9% in constant currencies, primarily reflecting the impact of higher £ sterling translation of interest costs on Euro-denominated debt.
+Headline profit before tax was down 35.2% to £252.2 million from £389.1 million, or down 45.1% in constant currencies, primarily reflecting the impact of higher £ sterling translation of interest costs on Euro-denominated debt.

-Reported profit before tax rose by 15.1% to £338.5 million from £294.1 million.
-In constant currencies pre-tax profits rose by 3.4%, again, primarily reflecting the impact of higher £ sterling translation of interest costs on Euro-denominated debt.
+Reported profit before tax fell by 47.0% to £179.3 million from £338.5 million.
+In constant currencies, reported profit before tax fell by 55.8%, again, primarily reflecting the impact of higher £ sterling translation of interest costs on Euro-denominated debt.

-Diluted headline earnings per share rose by 21.4% to 22.1p from 18.2p.
-In constant currencies, earnings per share on the same basis rose by 9.3%.
-Diluted reported earnings per share were up 21.1% to 17.8p and up 6.4% in constant currencies.
+Diluted headline earnings per share fell by 40.8% to 12.9p from 21.8p.
+In constant currencies, earnings per share on the same basis fell by 51.0%.
+Diluted reported earnings per share fell by 50.6% to 8.8p and fell 60.1% in constant currencies.

-The Board declares an increase of 20% in the interim ordinary dividend to 5.19p per share.
-The record date for this interim dividend is 10 October 2008, payable on 10 November 2008.
+The Board declares a maintained first interim ordinary dividend of 5.19p per share.
+The record date for this first interim dividend is 9 October 2009, payable on 9 November 2009.

-Further details of WPP’s financial performance are provided in Appendices I and 2.
+Further details of WPP’s financial performance are provided in Appendices 1 and 2.

 Review of Operations